Best CBD Oil for Seizures & Epilepsy in 2023

 - Unique product selection

 - Up to 2400 mg of CBD per bottle (80 mg/mL)

 - Sweetened with organic honey

 - Third-party lab tested for potency and purity

 - Not available in-store

 My Thoughts On Gold Bee:

 Gold Bee specializes in all-organic CBD products, including full-spectrum CBD oil, high-potency CBD capsules, gummies, and delicious honey sticks.
-The company’s CBD oil is available in one potency option, packing 1200 mg of CBD per bottle.
+The company’s CBD oil is available in two potency options, 1200 mg, and 2400 mg.

 This concentration translates into 40 mg of CBD in each milliliter.
 The oil has been suspended in premium-grade MCT oil and infused with natural terpenes to enhance the synergy between CBD and other compounds in hemp.
 There are two flavors available: natural and kiwi.
 The kiwi flavor is sweetened with organic honey, which only adds to the product’s value.

 I’ve been taking the Gold Bee CBD oil for 30 days, using the dosage based on the recommended serving size.
 At first, I was skeptical because I got used to higher doses in my routine — low doses could hardly calm my nervous system.